ToddButler93/dodges-domain/docs/guide-install-setup.md

 ### Can't join a server with a community made map
 To play on a server hosting a community made map you only need the latest version of the map.
 In the server browsers current state, community made maps come up as Arx Novena.

 [Follow this section of the guide ](how-to-install#playing-community-maps) to install common community maps here first.
+Then try [reinstalling TAMods](how-to-install#im-having-issues-not-stated-here-with-the-launcher) and the packages.

 On occasion you will have to contact the owner for the files.